yuuslokrobjakkroval/peachy-bot/README.md

 <h1 align="center"> 💌 Support Server </h1>

+## 🔒 Security

+If you discover a security vulnerability, please follow our [Security Policy](./SECURITY.md) for responsible disclosure and reporting instructions.

 ## 😎 OWNER

 - [𝐏𝐄𝐀𝐂𝐇𝐘](https://discord.gg/peachygang) - Join us now
   <br>

-Peachy is a discord bot mode by [𝐊𝐘𝐔𝐔 🐣💞](https://discord.gg/CmsxPWNEjf)
+Peachy is a Discord bot made by [𝐊𝐘𝐔𝐔 🐣💞](https://discord.gg/CmsxPWNEjf)

 <br />

-If you liked this repository, feel free to leave a star ⭐ to help promote !
+If you liked this repository, feel free to leave a star ⭐ to help promote!

+---

+## 📄 License

+This project is licensed under the terms of the [PEACHY LICENSE](./LICENSE).